 A surprising new coalition of conservative thinkers, US-first activists, and Tea Party proponents has come together to form the Taxpayer Equity, Access, Research, Defense of Rights and Ownership Preservation (TEARDROP) SuperPAC, which will spend money supporting candidates willing to vote to make research findings funded by US taxpayers available only to other US taxpayers in good standing.

-“I’ve changed my mind again,” said Senator Darrell Issa (R-CA).
+“I’ve changed my mind again,” said Congressman Darrell Issa (R-CA).
 “In Friday’s session, Rand Paul gave a compelling argument that we had a higher obligation as elected representatives of the people.
 I mean, protecting copyright holders is one thing, but preserving the value of taxpayer research for the American people, and keeping it from people who have not paid taxes — like tax cheats and non-Americans — it’s just common sense.”

-Like anyone holding elected office, Senator Issa cannot coordinate with the newly formed TEARDROP Super Pac, but the SuperPAC has changed Issa’s immediate priorities.
+Like anyone holding elected office, Congressman Issa cannot coordinate with the newly formed TEARDROP Super Pac, but the SuperPAC has changed Issa’s immediate priorities.
 In what is surely an absolute coincidence, three of his primary staff members recently resigned to join the new organization.
 However, they continue to work for Issa as consultants.